How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season Using OBS and Live Scoreboards

 Key Takeaways

-• OBS Studio browser source for scoreboard
+• OBS Studio browser source integration for live scoreboards

-• Elgato Stream Deck for overlays
+• Elgato Stream Deck for quick overlay switching

-• Personal WiFi hotspot for reliability
+• Personal WiFi hotspot ensures reliable connectivity at rinks

 A Labor of Love